viktorheli/good-bad-pictures/README.md

 good    0

 3. If you are use neural network in web projects reasonable strategy may be loading network in memory as a daemon and use it permanently in hidden server throgh web web requests from other computers.
 Script good-bad-daemon.lua - is a daemon for listening tcp port and wait picture from client.
-In response daemon send to client probabilty in each categories.
+In response, the daemon send to the client, probabilty in each categories.
 As example:

 bad: 99.767

 good: 0.233

+4. Not everyone has a GPU in servers for processing neural networks. :) In this case the better solution may be following:

+Train you model on GPU in you workstation or Amazon cloud Convert model from CUDA to CPU.
+Use the model in you ouwn server without GPU.
+Profit! :)

+This solution work better in case when workload is not big and time to processing images is not very critical parameter.

+Simple script convert-cuda-cpu.lua help as to convert CUDA model to CPU model.

+Script has following key parameters:

+  -cudamodel Filename with cuda neuralnet.

+  -cpumodel  Filename to save converted cpu model

+Example use:

+th convert-cuda-cpu.lua -cudamodel github.dat -cpumodel github-cpu.dat
+----Loading CUDA model----
+Loding completed in: 274ms

+----Converting model----
+Converting completed in: 171ms

+----Saving CPU model----
+Saving CPU model completed in: 252ms

+All done successfully.
+CPU model saved to file: github-cpu.dat

 Links